wmo-im/wis2box-training/documentation/docs/index.md

 This training requires the following tools:

-- An instance running Ubuntu OS (provided by WMO trainers during local training sessions) see [student-vm](practical-sessions/accessing-your-student-vm.md#introduction)
+- An instance running Ubuntu OS (provided by WMO trainers during local training sessions) see [student-vm](practical-sessions/student-vm.md#introduction)
 - SSH client to access your instance
 - MQTT Explorer on your local machine
-- FTP client to copy files from your local machine
+- SCP and FTP client to copy files from your local machine

 ## Conventions